FoxInFlame/matomari/README.md

 **I want a custom-made unique anime character just for matomari!**

 It needs to consist of:
-- 256x256 PNG or JPEG picture (with optional transparency).
+- A PNG or JPEG picture with the size of at least 256x256 (with optional transparency).
 - Optionally a banner or some sort to put on the GitHub README and on the documentation.

 ---